syncfusion-content/angular-docs/angular/Button/Repeat-Button.md

 ---
 layout: post
-title: Repeat-Button
+title: Repeat Button in Angular Button Control | Syncfusion
-description: repeat button
+description: Learn here about Repeat Button support in Syncfusion Essential Angular Button Control, its elements, and more.
 platform: Angular
 control: Button
 documentation: ug
 ---

-# Repeat Button
+# Repeat Button in Angular Button

 When you press button continuously, click event is raised at each specific time interval.
 This type of button is called **Repeat Button**.
 This functionality repeatedly raises the click event of button in both button click and from button in pressed state to the released state. **timeInterval** property is used to specify the time Interval for triggering click event, when the button is in pressed state. **repeatButton** property is used to set the button in repeat mode.